RoheeAxel/fun_in_c/README.md

-# OOP Concepts in C
+# Some Concepts in C

 *test purpose only for fun.*

-This is some implementation of cpp feature in c to test
+This is some implementation of cpp and python feature in c to test

 ## Concepts